CraftParking/ModbusLens/README.md

 ## Usage

-- Enter target IP, port, and unit ID to connect to a Modbus device
+- Enter target IP, port, and unit ID to connect
 - Use Address Table for read/write operations
-- Configure tags and start live monitoring
+- Configure tags and start monitoring
 - Open **Diagnostics → Network Discovery & Diagnostics**
 - Start discovery to identify devices on the network